aixuexisun/polymesh/README.md

 A library of functions that can perform "hydrostatic" caculations on mesh objects.
 This includes extracting the part of the mesh that is below a specifed plane, calculate volume, surface area, volume centroid and dimensions

 ## install instructions
-Download and cd into the downloaded folder.
-Execute
+It should be installed as most other python packages, by executing the following in the downloaded folder:
 ```
 python setup.py install
 ```